fkoester/docker-nominatim/README.md

 A docker setup for running a custom instance of the [Nominatim geocoding service](http://wiki.openstreetmap.org/wiki/Nominatim).

 In contrast to other nominatim docker setups I have seen so far (see [Alternatives](#alternatives)) this setup has two main advantages:

-1. Instead of one docker container for all services (Apache and PostgreSQL database) it uses two
+1. Instead of one single docker container for all services (Apache and PostgreSQL database) it uses two
   * Apache containing the Nominatim instance
   * PostgreSQL + PostGIS